Takomochi/Election_Analysis/README.md

 ## Challenge Summary
 ### Business Proposal
 The script is complete with outputting the result of the election.
-However, we need to modify the script to be used for other elections.
-There are two modifications we can make.
+However, we need to modify the script if we need to apply this for other elections.
+There are some modifications we can make for reusing the script.

 - First of all, data to be read should be modified.
 THe code below is a path that leads to the data file "election_results.csv".
 We need to change the second argument to get the data we want.
 ```